applying seam sealer to a metal joint

 3M seam sealers and coatings are scientifically developed to be simultaneously tough and flexible for long-lasting performance.
 They range from brushable to sprayable, so you can more easily match OEM appearance in collision repair.
 You’ll find a sealer for virtually any application – urethane and epoxy sealers and convenient strip and ribbon sealers are just a few.
 Our selection of coatings includes undercoats, anti-chip coatings and corrosion protection.
 3M also offers related products such as applicator guns and metered static mixing cartridges.

 We provide SOPs for a complete range of seam sealer and coating applications, all in one place.
-From general direct-to-metal (DTM) and non-direct-to-metal procedures to achieving specific textures, these photo and video SOPs can help you make your sealing and coating job better, easier and more efficient.
+These photo and video SOPs can help you make your sealing and coating job better, easier and more efficient.

 Our technical team can help you improve the finished results of your sealing and coating jobs from adhesion to appearance.
 We can help you with the science of achieving the most effective seal as well as the art of matching OEM textures for invisible repairs.